pianopir/Piano-PIR/README.md

 ### Warning:  This is only a temporary repo.
-To see the updated implementation, see https://github.com/wuwuz/Piano-PIR.
+To see the updated implementation, see https://github.com/wuwuz/Piano-PIR-new (Coming out soon).

 # Piano: Extremely Simple, Single-server PIR with Sublinear Server Computation